-Unless these issues can be addressed then organisations will be unable to find the right balance and may revert to traditional office-based ways of working and pre lock down levels of emissions.
+Unless these issues can be addressed then organizations will be unable to find the right balance and may revert to traditional office-based ways of working and pre lock down levels of emissions.

 Managing the virtual workforce

-Research conducted by the Advanced Workplace Institute has found six main findings that need to be addressed to make the Virtual Workforce effective and cohesive.
+Research conducted by the AWA Institute has found six main findings that need to be addressed to make the Virtual Workforce effective and cohesive.
 Only then can a business completely adopt and benefit from Low Carbon Working.

 |Six Key Findings|

 |1.
 Working apart impacts team dynamics, the frequency and quality of communications, levels of consensus and conflict, and the amount and quality of social interaction.
 All of these impact the performance of teams and the outcomes they generate.|

 |2.
 Successful virtual working requires an understanding of the differences that people experience, compared to being co-located.
 To avoid damage to team performance, people need to respond to the differences and find alternative ways to operate.|